| | First Annual RECOMB Satellite Workshop on Massively Parallel

 profiling, rapid testing of genotype-phenotype associations,

+and identification of pathogens.
 Recent publication of the pilot phase of the

 1000 Genomes Project demonstrated the feasibility and power